 What Is A Wireless Surveillance System?

-A wireless security system is similar to an IP system.
-The only difference is that the cameras are connected to the NVR through Wi-Fi or a wireless network.
-But you will still need wired power for each camera.
+A wireless security system connects to the NVR through Wi-Fi or a wireless network.
+Please note that you will still need wired power for each camera.

 Wired Vs Wireless – What Is Better For You?